The Fact Internship

-Students must complete an application form and submit a full description (1 to 3 pages single spaced) of the internship proposal with an attached resume by March 29, 2013.
+Students must complete an application form and submit a full description (one to three pages, single-spaced) of the internship proposal with an attached resume by April 21, 2017.

 Application materials should be submitted via email to the Director of Student Academic Services (SAS) via email to firstname.lastname@example.org.

 Internship proposals must clearly describe how the internship will advance the student's studies or career goals.
 The proposal must also include a plan for disseminating the results of their findings, learning, or project to the Skidmore community.
 Again, students are encouraged to think creatively about this aspect and may choose to write an article, deliver a presentation, develop a workshop or engage in any other meaningful method of cultivating community awareness.